jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   the terminal shows passing tests because the statement is :doc:`True </data_structures/booleans/booleans>`.
 I can now say that in Python :doc:`False </data_structures/booleans/booleans>` is not :ref:`None`

-* RED: make it fail
+* red: make it fail

   I add another test to find out how :ref:`None` is related to :doc:`True </data_structures/booleans/booleans>`